algosup/2024-2025-project-1-fpga-team-4/Documents/TechnicalSpecifications.md

 - **Output**: Updates the positions of the vehicles on the grid and sends rendering information to the VGA controller.

 ### 3.4 Collision Detection
-- **Description**: Checks for collisions between the frog and vehicles, or detects when the frog reaches the top row.
+- **Description**: Checks for collisions[^7] between the frog and vehicles, or detects when the frog reaches the top row.
 - **Collision with vehicles**: If the frog's position matches a vehicle's grid position, the level is reset.
 - **Top row detection**: If the frog reaches the top row, the level is incremented, and difficulty is increased.
 - **Input**: Receives the frog's position and the positions of obstacles (vehicles).